How to Remortgage to Buy Another Property

 There are specialist mortgage lenders who have experience helping people with bad credit.

-These lenders are usually happy to take the age, severity and reason for your bad credit into account and offer tailored deals based on these factors, and the best way to find them is through a mortgage broker who knows the market.
+These lenders are usually happy to take the age, severity, and reason for your bad credit into account and offer tailored deals based on these factors.
+The best way to find them is through a mortgage broker who knows the market.

-If you think this may affect your chances of approval take a look at our in-depth article about how to secure a remortgage with bad credit.
+If you think this may affect your chances of approval, read our in-depth article about securing a remortgage with bad credit.

 How much equity you might need

 This will depend on your mortgage lender’s remortgage requirements and how much you need to borrow (assuming you aren’t buying outright) to buy your second property.
-The level of equity you have is equal to the valuation of your property minus the balance of your existing mortgage, and refinancing is one way of accessing this.
+Your equity is equal to the valuation of your property minus the balance of your existing mortgage, and refinancing is one way of accessing this.

 Try our calculator below to find out how much equity you could release for your property purchase and what your new repayments on your existing mortgage will look like.